sap-tutorials/Tutorials/tutorials/sac-embed-story/sac-embed-story.md

     -	Specify the **Redirect URI**.
 For this tutorial we use `http://localhost:<port>/callback`.
 For `<port>` choose any free port (for example, `8081`).

-    The remaining part of the OAuth client creation task differs between the SAP Cloud Platform environments.
-Please check the part of the [Managing OAuth Clients documentation](https://help.sap.com/doc/00f68c2e08b941f081002fd3691d86a7/release/en-US/4f43b54398fc4acaa5efa32badfe3df6.html) relevant for your environment.
-In general, the OAuth client creation process on Cloud Foundry is a bit leaner because more parameters are created automatically (e.g. OAuth Client ID and Secret).
-In the Neo environment, the **Authorization Grant** has to be set to **`Authorization Code`**.
+    For the remaining part of the OAuth client creation please check the part of the [Managing OAuth Clients documentation](https://help.sap.com/doc/00f68c2e08b941f081002fd3691d86a7/release/en-US/4f43b54398fc4acaa5efa32badfe3df6.html) documentation.

     When you set up the OAuth client later in the `server.js` file, you need:

     - The OAuth client ID

-    - The secret (for Neo, this is not required if **Confidential** is not set)
+    - The secret

     - The redirect URI

->Note that the ID and the secret are generated when saving the new OAuth client in the case of **Cloud Foundry**.
+>Note that the ID and the secret are generated when saving the new OAuth client.

->If your system is hosted on a **Neo environment**, you must set those values manually.

   If you are using the SAP Analytics Cloud, embedded edition, please refer to this [documentation](https://help.sap.com/viewer/8c9fe042688a4354876cc536267d442f/1.0/en-US/cfb3204772034009bcff19f6c753c619.html).